An example of the canvas tags toDataURL functionShare RGraph:

-One way you can transfer your canvas around is by using the toDataUrl() function.
+One way you can transfer your canvas around is by using the toDataUrl function.
 This function takes a snapshot of the appearance of the canvas and returns it as a base64 encoded data: URL.
 You can then transfer it around as you would any other text - though you may want to avoid sending it as a GET parameter (ie in the URL) as the base64 encoded string can be quite long and it may exceed the allowed length for URLs. can be long For example:

 var canvas = document.getElementById('cvs'); var context = canvas.getContext('2d'); context.font = '26pt Arial'; context.fillText('Some example text!', 10, 40); url = canvas.toDataURL(); document.getElementById("out").value = url;